paulinebourigault/GH-kernel-Anomaly-Detection/README.md

 ## **GH-Kernel-Anomaly-Detection**

 This repository contains implementations of various anomaly detection algorithms and methods.
-It includes deep learning models, kernel-based approaches, and traditional methods for anomaly detection on synthetic datasets.
-The focus is on flexibility, ease of use, and reproducibility.
+It includes deep learning models, kernel-based approaches, and traditional methods for anomaly detection.
+The focus is on flexibility and ease of use.

 ## **Repository Structure**